 For example, hormonal fluctuations can influence drug metabolism, potentially altering therapeutic effects or risk profiles.

-To better understand age-related differences, we recommend public data disaggregation:
+To better understand age-related differences, we recommend standardized data disaggregation:

 The lack of focus on age-specific data extends to adverse event reporting systems.
 Currently, the FDA groups individuals aged 18-64 as a single demographic.
-Disaggregating data by narrower age brackets is crucial for publicly capturing the nuances of disease epidemiology and treatment effects in young adults.
+The current broad age groupings make it exceedingly difficult to track drug safety signals impacting specific adult age subgroups, emphasizing the need for disaggregated adult age groupings.

 Ensuring Our Medical Devices are Safe and Effective